-How to change the look and feel of a page layout
+How can I change the look and feel of a page layout?

-WP Courseware 4.3 contains a ton of new elements like pages, email notifications, login and registration forms and even notifications that all use templates.
+WP Courseware contains many templated elements like pages, email notifications, login and registration forms, and even notifications.
 These templates are totally customizable if you know a little PHP and HTML.
 They are also engineered so that they don't get overwritten when you do a plugin update.

 This tutorial does not instruct on adding code, but it will cover the steps necessary to customize your templates.
 To customize a template, simply follow these steps.